robot-perception-group/AIRCAP-Legacy/README.md

 ## nmpc_planner mpc_act ( using launchfile planner_activeTracking.launch)

-Active Perception-driven convex MPC planner with integrated collision avoidance as submitted in manuscript to RA-L + ICRA 2019.
+Active Perception-driven convex MPC planner with integrated collision avoidance as submitted in manuscript to RA-L + IROS 2019.

-This package corresponds to the work submitted for review to RA-L + ICRA 2019.
+This package corresponds to the work submitted for review to RA-L + IROS 2019.
 Packages other than nmpc_planner (see above) remain mostly the same.

 ## nmpc_planner mpc_DQMPC ( using launchfile planner_DQMPC.launch)

 DQMPC based planner with integrated collision avoidance corresponding to the work to appear in SSRR 2018

-This trajectory planner was used in comparison in the work submitted for review to RA-L + ICRA 2019.
+This trajectory planner was used in comparison in the work submitted for review to RA-L + IROS 2019.

 # Additional Packages: